satouriko/ushio/README.md

 Ushio is created for mainly the following needs:

 1. Switch sources.
-You can provided a few sources to one video, and users are able to switch between them via a menu.
+You can provide a few sources to one video, and users are able to switch between them via a menu.
 This is typically used for switching video quality.